 Concerning reinforcement of training, as a former learning consultant I didn’t recommend one-off, event-based training.
 I always designed something before the instructional event to set the stage, motivate, provide context, and I recommended something after training to reinforce key concepts and training objectives.
 For example, one tested, training reinforcement I used is to include a scripted weekly email series of “do you remember” topical points, sent for weeks after a training event.

 The business benefit of bite-sized training content is in support of training efficiency.
 Microlearning content provides flexibility, options for training that require a smaller time commitment for employees, and keep them learning on the job with minimal disruption to workflow or productivity.
 For example, a 5-minute training video can be attentively watched in the 10 minutes before your next meeting, appointment, or shift change.

-For Vivid, the universe of total assignable training content numbers hundreds of diverse, topic specific content options, including…
+For HSI, the universe of total assignable training content numbers hundreds of diverse, topic specific content options, including…

 - 100+ online safety courses average 20-30 minutes